HoyoenKim/CyberSecurity-LLM/README.md

 DQL can reliably handle repeated attempts and sparse feedback, improving consistency in ToyCTF-like environments where success depends on persistent exploration.

 **Net effect:**
-- Better performance across both “complex exploration” tasks (ToyCTF) and “domain-knowledge” tasks (AutomotiveCTF)
-- Potentially faster learning due to a reduced effective action space (LLM-guided pruning can improve sample efficiency)
+Better performance across both “complex exploration” tasks (ToyCTF) and “domain-knowledge” tasks (AutomotiveCTF).
+Potentially faster learning due to a reduced effective action space (LLM-guided pruning can improve sample efficiency).

 ### 10.2.
 Automatic Security Report Generation with LLM Agents

 LLM-based agents are naturally **explainable** because they can output a rationale for each step (e.g., *why* an action was chosen, *what* evidence from the observation supports it, and *how* the next step will follow).
 By logging these intermediate decisions, it becomes possible to automatically generate a structured security report.

-Practical advantages:
+#### 10.2.1.
+Practical advantages

-* **Step-by-step traceability:** Each action can be linked to observed evidence (discovered nodes, credentials, services) and to the resulting outcome (success/failure, privilege gained, lateral movement).
+**Step-by-step traceability:** Each action can be linked to observed evidence (discovered nodes, credentials, services) and to the resulting outcome (success/failure, privilege gained, lateral movement).

-* **Report automation:** Logs can be converted into standardized sections such as:
+**Report automation:** Logs can be converted into standardized sections such as:

   * Attack narrative (what happened in sequence)
   * Vulnerability exploitation summary (which vulnerability, where, with what impact)
   * Affected assets and security impact
   * Suggested mitigations and hardening guidance

+#### 10.2.2.
 Potential extension to TARA workflows:

-* If a simulation environment is prepared (system topology + threat surfaces) and a curated **vulnerability set** is provided, the LLM can run automated pentest-like simulations and produce **TARA-ready evidence**: plausible attack paths, risk justification, and mitigation recommendations.
+If a simulation environment is prepared (system topology + threat surfaces) and a curated **vulnerability set** is provided, the LLM can run automated pentest-like simulations and produce **TARA-ready evidence**: plausible attack paths, risk justification, and mitigation recommendations.

 ### 10.3.
 Future Work